-I was trained as a political scientist with a focus on comparative politics.
-Within that subfield, I focus on democratization, ethnic politics, and the political economy of development.
-My research is mainly situated in Southeast Asia, especially Singapore, Malaysia, Myanmar, and Indonesia.
-I also increasingly work on Canadian & US transpacific relationships.
-My research has appeared in leading political science and area studies outlets, and has been supported by funding from the Social Sciences and Humanities Research Council (SSHRC) of Canada, the National Science Foundation (NSF), and the International Development Research Centre (IDRC), among others.
+My research has been published in leading political science and area studies outlets, and has been supported by funding from the Social Sciences and Humanities Research Council (SSHRC) of Canada, the National Science Foundation (NSF), and the International Development Research Centre (IDRC), among others.
+I also work closely with policymakers and practitioners to bridge academic insights with real-world challenges, regularly engaging in Track 1.5 and Track 2 diplomatic dialogues.

 Below is a list of select research papers: